 2. Teach yourself to work on ideas and projects when the semester ends because what are you going to do when you are not being given a grade anymore?

-3. Make sure this is what you really want.
-“This thing” affects your relationships, your friendships, where you live, and your time.
+3. Make sure the freelance life is what you really want.
+“This thing” will consume much of your time.
+It affects your relationships, your friendships, and where you live.

 4. You’ll be competing against everybody else who is looking for a job and that includes people who already have experience.
 So try to get ready now.

-5. Start your “homeboy” marketing list of contacts.
-This is your top contact list of: peers, colleagues, potential clients, employers, interviewers, and friends of friends in your industry.
+5. Start your “homeboy” marketing list.
+This is your top list of contacts including your peers, colleagues, potential clients, employers, interviewers, and friends of friends in your industry.

-8. Be proactive and don’t wait for any school to hand you the world.
-It is up to you to make sure you are meeting your personal goals.
-If you don’t know what your goals are then consider this basic need that is as important as food, shelter, and clothing…your portfolio needs to kick ass.
+7. Be proactive.
+No school or person is going to hand you the world.
+It is up to you to make sure you are meeting your goals.
+If you don’t know what your goals are then consider this basic need that’s as important as food, shelter, clothing, and personal satisfaction…your portfolio needs to kick ass.

-9. Separate yourself from others.
+8. Separate yourself from others.
 Submit work to contests.
-Get an internship (even if it doesn’t pay).
-Don’t be afraid to take an entry level job, but the stakes are high so don’t give your work away.
+Get an internship.
+Don’t be afraid to take on a low budget shoot.
+However this is your career.
+The stakes are high so don’t give your work away.
+Charge a fair rate.

-The list above is an excerpt from a longer lecture.
-Any comments or additons for the list are appreciated.
+The list is an excerpt from a longer lecture.
+Any comments or additions for the list are really appreciated!